Milovan Milović

 Milovan Milović (Милован Миловић; born 24 October 1980) is a Serbian football manager and former player.
-He is the manager of Javor Ivanjica.

-Throughout his playing career, Milović made over 400 appearances for Javor Ivanjica across all competitions.
+Throughout his playing career, he made over 400 appearances for Javor Ivanjica across all competitions.

 Club career

-Milović started out at his hometown club Javor Ivanjica, aged 7.
-He went through all youth ranks, before being promoted to the senior squad in 1999.
-Over the course of the next four seasons, Milović established himself as a regular member of the team, before transferring to Partizan in June 2003.
-He spent half of his four-year contract on loans at other clubs, including spells with Obilić, Javor Ivanjica and Bežanija.
+Milović started out at his hometown club Javor Ivanjica at the age of 7.
+He was promoted to the senior squad in 1999.
+During the next four seasons, Milović established himself as a first-team regular, helping them earn their first-ever promotion to the top flight in 2002.
+He was transferred to Partizan in June 2003, spending half of his four-year contract on loan at other clubs, including spells with Obilić and Bežanija.

 In the summer of 2007, Milović moved back to his former club Javor Ivanjica.
 He was later loaned to OFK Beograd in January 2008, but appeared in just five league matches with the Romantičari, before returning to his parent club.
 In June 2010, Milović signed a two-year contract with Vojvodina.
 He then went abroad on loan to Albanian club Dinamo Tirana in January 2011.
 Subsequently, Milović played for Javor Ivanjica in the first half of the 2011–12 season, before rejoining Vojvodina.

 In the summer of 2012, Milović made another return to Javor Ivanjica.
-He captained the side to the final of the 2015–16 Serbian Cup, an eventual 0–2 loss against Partizan.
+He captained the side to the 2015–16 Serbian Cup final, which ended in a 2–0 loss to Partizan.